eclipse-ankaios/ankaios/grpc/doc/swdesign/README.md

 Status: approved

-The gRPC Client shall send the Ankaios version it was build with in the first message to the gRPC server.
+The gRPC Client shall send the Ankaios version it was built with in the first message to the gRPC Server.

 Comment:
-The gRPC Client shall also handle the case where the connection is closed to a version mismatch error.
+The gRPC Client shall also handle the case where the connection is closed due to a version mismatch error.

 Tags:
 - gRPC_Client